allenai/amti/readme.md

          amti status_batch batch-*

+  5. (optional) If you want to cancel all the HITs in the batch:

+         amti expire_batch batch-*

-  5. Since your batch is now ready for review, review it with:
+  6. Since your batch is now ready for review, review it with:

          amti review_batch batch-*

-  6. Once you've approved all of your HITs, you can save the results from the batch:
+  7. Once you've approved all of your HITs, you can save the results from the batch:

          amti save_batch batch-*